 |Copper (tap water) (ppm)||NO||90th percentile = 0.17

 |1.3||AL=1.
 3||Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives.|

 |Lead (ppb)||NO||90th percentile = 3.0 ug/L

 |AL=15||Corrosion of household plumbing systems, erosion of natural deposits|

 In our continuing efforts to maintain a safe and dependable water supply it may be necessary to make improvements in your water system.
 The costs of these improvements may be reflected in the rate structure.
 Rate adjustments may be necessary in order to address these improvements.

-We at the Cherokee Water System work hard to provide top quality water to every tap and are committed to quality.
-We ask that all our customers help us protect our water source, which is the heart of our community, our way of life and our children’s future.
+We at the Rough Branch Water System work hard to provide top quality water to every tap.
+We ask that all our customers help us protect our water sources, which are the heart of our community, our way of life and our children’s future.